Plum-Bot/i18n/README.md

 DON'T rename the files and DON'T edit the keys names, otherwise it won't work. `{{placeholder}}`s are also values that shouldn't be edited, they'll be replaced at runtime.

+Keys that start with a double slash (for example, `// comment to translators`) are just comments to provide more context or an explanation for a better understanding of the meaning of the translations.
+They can be safely removed in the translations.

 Once you're done translating, just send a pull request.
 If it's accepted, you'll see your changes on the next reboot of the bot.